Skip to main content

 (optional)

 Allows you to inject headers on every request.
 You can specify headers at the endpoint level, but you'll typically want to set common headers like authorization here.
 As a convenience mechanism, the second argument allows you to use getState to access your redux store in the event you store information you'll need there such as an auth token.
-Additionally, it provides access to extra, endpoint, type, and forced to unlock more granular conditional behaviors.
+Additionally, it provides access to arg, extra, endpoint, type, and forced to unlock more granular conditional behaviors.

 You can mutate the headers argument directly, and returning it is optional.